 How to Install Acoustic Panels

-Other Installation Options: Impaling clips and construction adhesive (Liquid Nails)
+Other Installation Options: Impaling clips, construction adhesive (Liquid Nails)

 Install Locations: home, office, conference room, restaurant, house of worship, home theater, recording studio, classroom, auditorium, gymnasium